Grant Opportunities

 3. Offer programs that serve youth ages five to 18 or, if offering programs for individuals in other age groups, demonstrate that at least 75% of its services are youth and family-related.

-4. Must not have been awarded a Youth Worker Well-Being Project grant in the same funding area in the previous grant round (funding areas are Diversity, Equity, Inclusion, and Belonging OR Trauma-Informed Workplaces).
+4. Must not have been awarded a Youth Worker Well-Being Project grant in Spring 2025 in the same funding area (funding areas from the previous round were Diversity, Equity, Inclusion, and Belonging or Trauma-Informed Workplaces).

 Collective applications for organizations through alliances or associations will be accepted.